forax/jexpress/README.md

 # jexpress
-[JExpress.java](src/main/java/JExpress.java), a light and slow [express.js](http://expressjs.com/) clone written in Java 17 (in [one file](src/main/java/JExpress.java)).
+[JExpress.java](src/main/java/JExpress.java), a light and slow [express.js](http://expressjs.com/) clone written in Java 25 (in [one file](src/main/java/JExpress.java)).
-It uses virtual threads if run with Java 21 (or Java 19/20 with --enable-preview).
+It uses virtual threads with its own single-thread scheduled (using Unsafe hence the warnings at start-up).

+There is also [JExpress17.java](src/main/java/JExpress8.java), a version backward compatible with Java 17 (supports JSON <-> record mapping).
 There is also [JExpress8.java](src/main/java/JExpress8.java), a version backward compatible with Java 8.

 ## [API](https://javadoc.jitpack.io/com/github/forax/jexpress/master-SNAPSHOT/javadoc/JExpress.html)